davidwrede/chef-web-docs-1/includes_resources/includes_resource_launchd_syntax.rst

      time_out 300
    end

-The full syntax for all of the properties that are available to the |resource launchd| resource is:
+The full syntax for all of the properties that are available to the **launchd** resource is:

 .. code-block:: ruby